nealhamacher/test-appointment-app/README.md

 # Test Appointment App

 This is a sample web app for a clinician and patient appointment tracking system.
+This app cross-references the NPPES NPI Registry API (https://npiregistry.cms.hhs.gov/api-page) to verify clinicians information.
+NOTE: Clinicians used in this database were chosen at random, they are in no way affiliated with this application or its creator.
 The backend is mostly complete but the frontend is very much a work in progress.
 Uses vite (react), express (nodejs), and prisma ORM for sqlite database.
 Requires npm and npx to run.

 ## To run
 <ol>